 What cleaning supplies should you always have on hand?
 Which items make your homemaking chores A LOT easier?
 This article dives deep into those must-have items that should be in every homemaker’s cleaning bucket!

-It’s time to do some house cleaning and you put on your rubber gloves.
-As you begin your chores you make trips back and forth to the cupboard where you keep your cleaning supplies.
+It’s time to do some house cleaning, so you put on your rubber gloves.
+As you begin your chores, you make trips back and forth to the cupboard where you keep your cleaning supplies.

 Several years ago, I got tired of this little cleaning ritual of trips up and down the stairs to grab a cleaning product I had forgotten.
 I decided it was time to assemble a cleaning bucket.
 Ever since then, there’s been no turning back.